splunk/public-o11y-docs/gdi/kubernetes-cluster/kubernetes-cluster-receiver.md

 ### `metadata_exporters`

-Sync this receiver with the metadata exporters you want to use to collect metadata.
+Sync the receiver with the metadata exporters you want to use to collect metadata.
 Exporters specified in this list need to implement the following interface.
-If they don't, startup will fail.
+If an exporter doesn't implement the interface, startup fails.

 ```yaml
 type MetadataExporter interface {